Coventry Village: History

-Record Revolution, which opened in 1968 and continues to operate, became a destination for rock stars passing through Cleveland, and most of its famous customers autographed the store walls.
+Record Revolution, which opened in 1968, became a destination for rock stars passing through Cleveland, and most of its famous customers autographed the store walls.
 Among them were members of Led Zeppelin, Genesis, Bad Company, The Who, Mott the Hoople, Bruce Springsteen, Southside Johnny, Hall & Oates, Brian Eno, the Psychedelic Furs, Deborah Harry of Blondie, and the Pixies.
 The staff hosted in-store album signings with then-breaking artists Lou Reed, Patti Smith, and Elvis Costello.
 In his book The Catalog of Cool (1982), rock critic Gene Sculatti called Record Revolution “the coolest place to buy records” in Ohio.
 In the 1970s, Record Revolution was one of the three "breakout" record stores in Greater Cleveland that affected radio play at the influential rock station WMMS.
 When WMMS management added to its playlist a new album or a new artist, particularly one on the cutting edge or left of center, an early indicator of success was sales at Record Revolution.
 To stay competitive, Record Revolution expanded its business model to retailing of clothing and paraphernalia euphemistically called "smoking accessories".
+The historic store closed after 55 years in 2022.

 Over the years, the sense of a Jewish neighborhood on Coventry transitioned into a more eclectic marketplace.
-Pioneering entrepreneurs included Kaufman's, Frankel's Jewelry, Irv's Deli, Heights Art Theatre, Allen Lock & Key, A-Appliance, Dobama Theatre, Arabica coffeehouse, Renaissance Parlour, Generation Gap, and High Tide Rock Bottom.
+Pioneering entrepreneurs included Kaufman's, Frankel's Jewelry, Irv's Deli, Heights Art Theatre, Allen Lock & Key, A-Appliance, Dobama Theatre, Arabica Coffeehouse, Renaissance Parlour, Generation Gap, High Tide Rock Bottom, Tommy's Restaurant, Mac's Paper Backs, and Big Fun.

-Current attractions

-Heights Hardware is Coventry Village's oldest business (since 1911).
-Coventry also boasts a thriving music scene, including rock club the Grog Shop and its liquor lounge counterpart, the B-Side.
-Area mainstay Record Revolution sells classic vinyl, and The Exchange (formerly the Record Exchange).
-There are two book stores: Attenson's Antiques/Vintage & Books and Mac's Backs.
-Restaurants include The Inn on Coventry, Hunan Coventry, Tommy's (who only have drip coffee - there is no espresso machine on site), Grums Sub Shop, High Thai'd, Pacific East, Pho and Rice, Tree Country Bistro, BD's Mongolian Barbecue, Bodega, Cilantro Taqueria, Seafoof Shake, Guy's Pizza, and Dave's Cosmic Subs.
-Drink options are The Whiskey Bar and a local coffee house, Phoenix Coffee.
-Other attractions are the clothing store/head shop Sunshine, the sneaker store and clothing boutique The Blueprint, Passport to Peru, the vintage clothing store Avalon Exchange, the hookah bar City and East, a comedy club, Big Dog Theater, and an American Apparel retail outlet.
-In recent years more local businesses have popped up on the street, most are trendy boutiques.
+Music venue Grog Shop has been a mainstay in the neighborhood, opening in 1992 on Coventry Road before moving to its current location at Euclid Heights Boulevard in 2003.
+Grog Shop has hosted musicians and comedians such as Elliott Smith, Oasis, Dinosaur Jr., Yeah Yeah Yeahs, Sleater-Kinney, Jonathan Richman, Slint, Built to Spill, Wiz Khalifa, Le Tigre, and Whitest Kids U Know.